|Get Trip Waypoints from GPS # 1115 Back to Directory Review Date:2019.06.07|

 STEP BY STEP

 - Make .gpx file on GPS

 The first step is to get your GPS to make your track log available in .gpx format.
-On a Garmin device, track logs are directly available as .gpx files, but on smart phones, there is usually a function called "Export" which does the translation.
+On a Garmin device, track logs are directly available as .gpx files, but on smart phone GPS apps like Backcountry Navigator, there is usually a function called "Export" which does the translation.